wuchris-ch/DSPy-Supabase-RAG/README.md

 | **Context Recall** | 64.6% | Coverage of relevant information |
 | **Faithfulness** | 73.0% | Answers grounded in context |

+*Answer Relevancy is typically the most important metric—it measures whether users get useful answers.*

 *Evaluated on 20 samples using [RAGAS](https://docs.ragas.io/) with GPT-4o-mini as judge*

 ---